mhorga/mhorga.github.io/_posts/2016-07-31-metal-performance-shaders-for-the-ipad-playground.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/mps_1.png "1")

 Let's go over the code.
 We have been writing most of this code over and over in the previous blog posts.
-The first new addition you will notice immediately is also generating an error, and that is because `macOS` does not "know" about it.
+The first new addition you will notice immediately is also generating an error, and that is because `macOS` does not "know" about the `MPS` framework.
 Once we load this playground on an iPad, the error will go away:

 {% highlight swift %}import MetalPerformanceShaders
 {% endhighlight %}